wizzat/essays/OLAPStreamProcessing.md

 ## OLAP Aggregates

 In an ideal and simplistic world, the reports in an OLAP system would always be run against the "base fact" tables.
-However, through the process of digging through just one set of questions we burned through a completely preposterous 62 tb of disk IO.
-In the real world, the fact data is often "rolled up" into aggregate or summary tables to store the result of these queries so that they can be used many times.
+However, through the process of digging through just one set of questions we burned through a completely preposterous 62 tb of disk I/O. In the real world, the fact data is often "rolled up" into aggregate or summary tables to store the result of these queries so that they can be used many times.

 Supporting the full definition of OLAP (rollups, drill downs, and slicing/dicing) requires an aggregate table for every dimension combination for a total of `2**n` aggregates.
 Precomputing and storing the data along every combination of dimensions is often called "cubing" the data, and the computed dataset is often called an "OLAP Cube".